 If the owner of a patent is a business, one can negotiate to buy the entire company, thus acquiring a patent of interest as one of the business’s assets.

-One should identify the patent they want to buy, and should study the procedures of an auction.
-If, should you attempt to purchase patents this way, require guidance as to what patent types fit your needs the most, you should contact a patent attorney.
+One should identify the patent they want to buy and should study the procedures of an auction.
+If, should you attempt to purchase patents this way and require guidance as to what patent types fit your needs the most, you should contact a patent attorney.

 Online marketplaces allow inventors to post their patents for sale or licensing.

-Before using these websites, one should check with the United Investors Association to ensure that the marketplace is legitimate, and not a scam.
+Before using these websites, one should check with the United Inventors Association to ensure that the marketplace is legitimate and not a scam.
 Brokers are excellent allies in these situations.
 Consider hiring one, as they can connect investors to buyers, thus introducing parties who may have patents the other is interested in.

 It’s often beneficial to purchase a patent outright, which allows you to avoid needing to pay royalties to the inventor or holders of the original patent.